iankloo/Portfolio/final-project-part-two.md

 # Wireframes / storyboards

-I opted to create my wireframe/storyboard directly in Shorthand: https://carnegiemellon.shorthandstories.com/our-last-defense-against-a-global-pandemic-bird-hunters/index.html.
+I opted to create [my wireframe/storyboard](https://carnegiemellon.shorthandstories.com/our-last-defense-against-a-global-pandemic-bird-hunters/index.html) directly in Shorthand.
 As it stands, I have the core visualizations completed, but I plan to add another few visualizations along with some call-out statistics before the final version.
 I also need to sharpen the language to ensure the story flows correctly.
 These are things I know need to happen in the next phase of the project - but, more importantly, I need to get my current work in front of some potential users and collect their feedback.
 The remainder of this page describes my interview protocol, results, and the things I plan to do as a result of this user feedback.

 # User research